Centered on Community

 Just like our students, horses are required to "apply" to Albion too.
 After student horse owners are accepted to the college by the Office of Admission, he or she must submit an application form detailing the horse's history, as well as a video of the horse under saddle.

 Videos need only be 5-10 minutes in length and must simply show what the horse is capable of (e.g. walk, trot, canter under saddle and jumping where applicable).
 Video footage helps the barn staff to make sure that the disciplines and training levels represented at the Held Center are diverse.
-Horses that are accepted for the coming school year will be notified in April.

 Please note that stallions are not allowed to board at the Held Equestrian Center.